Provided by Gillian Higgins

-Gillian undertakes witness familiarisation work as an accredited Bond Solon trainer and is an investigative interviewer who is able to handle sensitive witnesses and complex situations.
+Gillian is trained as an investigative interviewer who is able to handle sensitive witnesses and complex situations.
 She also works as an accredited civil and commercial mediator and has a particular interest in the use of mediation to resolve international conflict situations.
 Gillian teaches civil and commercial mediation as a member of the faculty of the London School of Mediation.

 Gray’s Inn, List Counsel at the International Criminal Court and the United Nations International Residual Mechanism for Criminal Tribunals, Criminal Bar Association, Founding member of the International Criminal Law Bureau